 On a B2C fashion marketplace, there are very few marketing opportunities and merchandising is restricted to the constraints of the main website design.
 Brands are bound by the confines of the B2C marketplace’s standard product listings, which makes it harder to create an impact, stand out against competitors and drive sales.

-Alternatively, B2B marketplaces give brands the ability to create their own digital identity via means such as virtual showrooms to showcase their product with an online store.
 They also allow brands to create customized linesheets, which can be tailored to specific retailers.
 This bespoke approach exponentially increases a brand’s chance of securing an order, maximising their potential revenue.

 B2C platforms have no interest in getting customers to buy from one brand specifically again; they are more concerned with increasing their overall revenue.
 There is no assistance in building up a loyal customer base for your particular brand or incentivizing repeat orders.